EsraCesur4/NecklineClassifier/README.md

 Implements a CNN architecture for classifying necklines:
 - This CNN consists of 4 convolutional layers, each followed by max pooling.
 - Uses two fully connected layers with dropout for regularization.
 - The final dense layer outputs 3 class probabilities using softmax activation.

 ![image](https://github.com/user-attachments/assets/39a6efdf-5b8a-40be-ac25-d804df7c83df)

+Results of this CNN Model:

 **Neckline_Classification_Models_with_Oversampling.ipynb**
 Implements oversampling techniques (e.g., SMOTE) to handle class imbalance.